elvinsavio/FAHT-stack/README.md

-# FHT-stack
+# FAHT-stack
-A full stack app with Flask HTMX AlpineJs Tailwind
+A full stack app with Flask, HTMX, AlpineJs, Tailwind.